Lesser-Known Signs of Anxiety

 The Need to Control Everything

-People with anxiety or panic disorders may feel out of control.
+Adolescents and young adults with anxiety or panic disorders may feel out of control.
 This feeling can lead them to overcompensate in other areas.

 Anxiety can also create a seemingly endless loop of obsessive thoughts.
 This can add to the need for excessive control.
 Anxiety may increase the need to control:

-The people around you.
+The people around them.

-Anything that makes you feel anxious.
+Any trigger that makes them feel anxious.

 Are you ready to get help for an anxiety disorder?